rad03i2/python-toolbox/docs/duplicate-scanning.md

 ## Hash in chunks

 Candidate files are read in 1 MiB chunks using SHA-256.
 Chunked reading keeps file-content memory use bounded while processing large files.

+## Read result groups

+Each numbered group lists files whose computed SHA-256 hashes match.
+Different filenames can appear in the same group, and identical filenames can contain different content.